Free Printable: Low Carb & Keto Food ListGet It Now

 While fasting itself has been heavily researched, there aren’t any studies that support the specific benefits of egg fasts.
 So, proceed with caution!
 Just some reminders:

-- Check with your doctor before starting an egg fast, especially if you have a health condition.
+- Check with your doctor before you begin, especially if you have a health condition.
 Don’t do this if you’re pregnant or breastfeeding.
 Please don’t take this article as a substitute for medical advice – it is not.

 - Avoid the egg fast diet if you have egg allergies, a history of disordered eating, or trouble with yo-yo dieting.
 It will do more harm than good in these cases.

 - If you’re already used to following a keto diet and haven’t seen results from it yet, consider getting into the rhythm of things first.
-Use this beginner’s guide to make sure you’re on the right track.
+Use this keto beginner’s guide and keto grocery list to make sure you’re on the right track.

 - Limit egg fasting to 3-5 days.
 This is not meant to be a long-term plan and can lead to nutrient deficiencies if you do it long-term.